We offer graduate programs leading to a Master of Science (M.S.) and/or Doctoral (Ph.D.) Degrees in Integrative Biology.

 Students can satisfy the degree requirements for Integrative Biology alone or obtain a joint degree with one of MSU’s interdisciplinary graduate programs.
 Visit the page for prospective students to learn more about these options and how to apply.
 Other links in the Graduate Program menu above provide additional information about the program.

-The Graduate Secretary, Lisa Craft, can help you find answers to your questions about graduate study in our department.
+The Graduate Director, Louise Mead, and the Graduate Program Coordinator, Katherine Terry, can help you find answers to your questions about graduate studies in our department.
 It is also helpful to talk with your prospective graduate advisor(s).